 - a list of the education, skills and experience that workers must have for the job, including a list of licences and professional credentials

 - details on when the job will start and end.
 Work permits are issued only to foreign workers who are coming to work in Canada for a limited (temporary) time.
-If workers want to come to live and work permanently in Canada, they must apply for permanent residence through the skilled worker program.
-See Hiring a federal skilled worker.
+If workers want to come to live and work permanently in Canada, they must apply for permanent residence.
+See Hire permanent workers.

 - details of the salary you are offering, including wages and other forms of payment (for example, room and board or commission) and

-The foreign worker will include the confirmation letter of the positive LMIA and your written job offer in their application for a work permit.
+The foreign worker will include these documents in their application for a work permit.
 In certain cases, they also need a signed contract.

 3. Have the foreign worker complete the work permit application.